trustbloc/trustbloc-did-method/docs/whitepaper/federated_sidetree.md

         SPAPI
         SPAPI --- OBS[Observer]
     end
-    OBS --- MS[Multitree structure]
+    OBS --- MS[Merkle Tree Logs]
     OBS --- CAS[CAS using IPFS CIDs]
 ```

 ### Interconnected instances

 In a basic interconnected instance, we have a structure where one operator observes operations from another operator and incorporates those operations into their own registry.
-The combined changes from multiple operators are represented in the registry using another Multitree structure.
+The combined changes from multiple operators are represented in the registry using another Merkle Tree structure.
 In this case, the signed tree heads from each observed operator are stored.

 The operator may also choose to replicate observed Trees and CAS of other operators.
 By enabling observation and replication, peer-to-peer [gossip protocol network](https://en.wikipedia.org/wiki/Gossip_protocol) can form.
 These interconnected instances enable greater dissemenation and redundancy of decentralized identifiers.